PavitInfoTech/pavit-info-tech/API.md

     -   OAuth callback — handled with Laravel Socialite.
     -   Behavior:
         -   Socialite reads Google user info (id, name, email, avatar).
+The backend will map provider `name` into `first_name` and `last_name` where possible and generate a `username` using the preferred username or email localpart.
         -   If a user exists with the same `provider_name` + `provider_id`, that user is returned.
         -   Otherwise the backend attempts to find a user by email and attach Google provider data.
         -   If no matching user exists, a new user is created and provider fields (`provider_name`, `provider_id`, `avatar`) are saved.